recallai/meeting-action-items-bot/README.md

 ngrok http --domain {YOUR_STATIC_DOMAIN} 3000
 ```

-Now to create `RECALL_WEBHOOK_SECRET`, head to the [Recall.ai webhook dashboard](https://us-west-2.recall.ai/dashboard/webhooks/) and click **Add Endpoint**.
+Now head to the [Recall.ai webhook dashboard](https://us-west-2.recall.ai/dashboard/webhooks/) and click **Add Endpoint**.
 The endpoint URL should look like this:

 ```bash
 {YOUR_NGROK_STATIC_DOMAIN}/webhook/status_change
 ```

-Copy the signing secret from the webhook's page and paste it into your `.env` file.

 ### Run The Backend